eiffel-community/eiffel/usage-examples/test-execution.md

 To understand the example provided here, it is important to explain a few concepts (used in the sequence diagram below).
 While Eiffel does not make any assumptions about the underlying infrastructure and/or testing methodology, it does encourage separation of concerns.
 In this example, it is not the responsibility of the _Activity Orchestrator_ (e.g. the CI server) to determine the contents of the test scope, nor is it the responsibility of the _Test Executor_.
 Instead, the [EiffelTestExecutionRecipeCollectionCreatedEvent](../eiffel-vocabulary/EiffelTestExecutionRecipeCollectionCreatedEvent.md) makes it possible for a third actor, the _Test Manager_, to determine the test scope.
 A fourth actor, _Environment Provider_, is used to provide a test environment based on the needs described in the [EiffelTestExecutionRecipeCollectionCreatedEvent](../eiffel-vocabulary/EiffelTestExecutionRecipeCollectionCreatedEvent.md).
 The _Environment Provider_ has full control over all available test environments, and therefore the _Test Executor_ SHALL use the provided environment to run the tests towards.

+## About the Example
+In the example outlined here we assume that one test suite (a set of test cases) is to be executed in two different environments within the same test activity.
+The test suite consists of only two test cases, A and B, to keep the complexity of the event graph down.
+For the same reason issue verification is only performed for the test cases in environment 2.

 ## Event Graph
-![alt text](./test-execution.png "Event Graph of Test Execution Example")
+![alt text](./test-execution.png "Event Graph of Test Execution Example") Dashed event links are optional and solid event links are mandatory.

 ## Event-by-Event Explanation
 ### ActT, ActS, ActF